-In practice, BGP routers have limited memory space (e.g., 256M).
+In practice, BGP routers have limited memory space.
 A BGP security mechanism that yields relatively large signatures could easily exceed the memory limit of many BGP routers, impeding its wide deployment.
 Therefore, memory consumption is another important metric for evaluating BGP routing security mechanisms.
 Since the size of signature is the dominant factor in determining the memory consumption, we focus on the memory requirement of signatures.

+(j) heavy traffic with KC-MT

+Fig. 6.
+Outgoing UPDATE message rates under real-world workloads with various secure protections.

-To estimate the memory consumption in real scenarios, we select several typical BGP routers from [1].
+To estimate the memory consumption in real scenarios, we select several typical BGP routers from [21].
 Then, we compute the memory consumption of signatures in different BGP security schemes under these real routers' working condition.
 The results are listed in Table VI.
-Among these four schemes, KC-RSA and SAS-V are the most economical.
-Independent of the length of ASPATH, the size of its signature is only 128 bytes.
+Among these four schemes,

+KC-RSA and SAS-V are the most economical.
+Independent of the length of ASPATH, the size of their signatures are only 128 bytes.
 In all three selected BGP routers, the memory consumption of KC-RSA is less than 26MB.
 Using DSA, S-BGP yields 40-byte signature for each AS in the ASPATH.
 Thus, S-BGP consumes slightly more memory than KC-RSA, depending on the average length of ASPATH.
-SPV and KC-MT also yield one signature for each AS, but signature size may vary with different message content.
-In our implementation, on average, the Merkle tree of (256,6) selected by SPV yields 353-byte signatures, while the tree of (512,3) selected by KC-MT yields 213-byte signatures.
-Thus, SPV is the most expensive.
-It consumes as much as 253MB memory, which may exceed the memory limit of most deployed BGP routers.
-Due to smaller signatures, the memory consumption of KC-MT is only 60% of that of SPV.
-As discussed in Section IV-C, the hybrid deployment of KC-RSA and KC-MT can further reduce the total size of signatures.
-Assume that on ASPATHs, the ratio of signatures of KC-RSA to KC-MT is 1:1 or 2:1.
-The memory consumption of the hybrid deployment is only about 40% or 30% of that of SPV.
-The memory requirements of around 90MB and 70MB in these two hybrid deployments are reasonably low and affordable for most of the existing BGP routers.
+SPV and KC-MT also yield one signature for each AS, but signature size

-TABLE VI Memory consumption of signatures (in MB)
+TABLE VI

+MEMORY CONSUMPTION OF SIGNATURES (IN MB)